Thematic Research Area

 BA Hons, University of British ColumbiaMA, University of Toronto

 I earned my BA (English Honours) at UBC (1985), my MA at University of Toronto (1987), and my PhD at Brandeis University in Boston (1992).
 I returned to UBC in 1995 as a faculty member.

 The English Renaissance is my scholarly neighbourhood, and I’m particularly interested in historicism, feminist theory, poetics, and cultural theory.
-I’ve published Gender and the Sacred Self in John Donne and Grief and Women Writers in the English Renaissance along with articles and book chapters on Milton, Shakespeare, Lanyer, Philips, funeral sermons, epistolary collections, and conduct books.
+I’ve published Gender and the Sacred Self in John Donne (1999), Grief and Women Writers in the English Renaissance (2015), and The Masculinities of John Milton (2022) along with articles and book chapters on Milton, Shakespeare, Lanyer, Philips, funeral sermons, epistolary collections, psalm translations, and conduct books.

 - Grief and Women Writers in the English Renaissance.
 Cambridge University Press, 2015.

 - Gender and the Sacred Self in John Donne.
 University of Delaware Press, 1999.

 - “Defensor Feminae: Aemelia Lanyer and Rachel Speght”, in World-making Women: New Perspectives on the Centrality of Women in Early Modern English Literature and Culture, Pamela S. Hammons and Brandie R. Siegfried, Editors.
 Cambridge University Press, 2021.

 - “Mind Your Manors: The Hundred-Mile Host in English Renaissance Literary Cultures,” Early Modern Hospitality, ed.
 David Goldstein & Marco Piana.
 University of Toronto, 2021.